 Educational Initiatives: Yorùbá language is a vital component of education.
 Introducing curricula that teach about different religions and promote religious tolerance can help reduce ignorance and prejudice, thereby contributing to conflict prevention and encourages peaceful coexistence.

 Promotion of Peaceful Narratives: Yorùbá literature and language can be used to create narratives that emphasize peace, coexistence, and the shared values of different religious communities.
+The Yoruba language itself has innate qualities that can support harmonious coexistence.
+Proverbs, analogies, and folktales that highlight virtues like tolerance, respect, and amicable dispute settlement are among its many literary devices.
+For instance, the saying "Ìfọ̀kànbalẹ̀ la fi ń gbogun" (meaning "A gentle heart conquers war").
+Emphasizes the importance of tolerance and comprehension in settling disputes.
+Furthermore, the language's innate civility and respect for authority figures promote a conversation and understanding amongst people.
+(Ajayi, 2022).
 Such narratives can inspire hope and optimism.

 Cultural Exchange: Yorùbá language and literature also play a role in cultural exchange.
 Translations of religious texts and works of literature between different languages can enable people from various religious backgrounds to access and understand each other’s cultural and religious heritage.